jamieweb/jamieweb/README.md

     New site-wide font?
     HTTP/2 - Waiting for native support in Ubuntu repo package

-    ✓ humans.txt
+    ✓ New design for Blog Project Other homepage buttons - not a new design in the end, but fixed them with a flexbox ✓ humans.txt
     ✓ Onion v3 vanity address blog post
     ✓ Remove all <center> tags (deprecated)